DGeisz/Digitari/ios_description.md

+## Major update

+Digitari is the platform that transforms social media into a game!
+How does it work?
+It's pretty easy.

+1. Earn rewards by interacting with posts, people, and communities you love.
+2. Use your rewards to upgrade your profile and reach more people.
+3. Repeat :)

+Like other popular platforms, Digitari lets you express your true self and engage with other amazing people and communities.

+However, by transforming social media into a decentralized game, Digitari has truly leveled-up the internet.

+How?

+■ No Ads!
+That's right, DIGITARI DOESN'T HAVE ADS!
+Instead of ads, Digitari makes money by selling in-game bonuses.
+That means Digitari's business model focuses on helping users win instead of force-feeding you ads for products you don't want.

+■ No Algorithm!
+That's right, DIGITARI DOESN'T HAVE AN ALGORITHM!
+Digitari creates your feed using its free-market-based game, not an addictive and destabilizing Algorithm.
+Social Dilemma?
+More like the Social Solution :)

+■ Wanna get famous?
+As you progress in Digitari, you'll be able to reach more and more people.
+So instead of chasing an Algorithm and praying for virality, if you want to get famous/build a following, just focus on creating good content and dominating the game.

+■ Bye-bye toxicity!
+Unlike other platforms, Digitari's game mechanics organically reward healthy conversation and punish toxic speech.
+That means it's much easier to build a following if you're respectful and open-minded, and significantly more difficult if you're a troll sowing discord.

+■ YOU are rewarded for YOUR attention!
+Your attention is extremely valuable.
+Other platforms basically sell your attention to companies through ads, leaving you with nothing.
+On Digitari, you earn rewards for your attention that you can use to reach more people or support your favorite creators.

+Right now, Digitari is invite-only, so ask your friends on Digitari for an invite.
+If you don't know anyone on Digitari, you can request an invite by emailing us at outreach@playdigitari.com and including links to your other social accounts.

+## Old

 Digitari is the platform that transforms social media into a game!
 How do you win?
 By genuinely being yourself and finding people who care.
 On Digitari, you create posts that share your interests